martin-ueding/geo-activity-playground/docs/getting-started/using-strava-api.md

 ## Skip Strava download

-If you don't want to download new activities from Strava, use `--skip-strava` to have the webserver start right away.
+If you don't want to download new activities from Strava, use `--skip-reload` to have the webserver start right away.